honeycombio/honeycomb-opentelemetry-python/examples/hello-world-flask/README.md

 # hello-world-flask

 This simple Flask app that returns "Hello World".
-This app configures OpenTelemetry to send data to Honeycomb through environment variables.
-It also contains an example of sending metrics with OpenTelemetry.
+This app configures OpenTelemetry to send data to Honeycomb using the `opentelemetry_instrument` command and environment variables.

+It also contains examples of:
+ - sending metrics with OpenTelemetry using a counter
+ - using baggage with context tokens
+ - manually passing baggage with context
+ - setting a span attribute

+If you are looking for an example using the `configure_opentelemetry()` function and parameters, check out [hello-world app](../hello-world/README.md).

 ## Prerequisites